JACQUES FABIAN GAUTIER D’AGOTY (1717-1785). Anatomie de la tête. Paris: Chez le sieur Gautier, M. Duverney, Quillau, 1748.

 Are you starting a new research paper or project and looking for a way to manage your references?
 Then join us for this useful and informative workshop about EndNote!
 EndNote is a citation management program supported by the UI Libraries.
 The web version is available for free to the entire UI community and the desktop client is available for free to UI faculty, staff, graduate and professional students.

-3rd Floor Computer Room, Sciences Library
+3rd floor Sciences Library

 In this workshop, you will learn how to: